 - Make a homemade “correction” can and fill it with tickets or slips of paper with various consequences written on them.
-This helps combat the “that’s not fair” battle when having multiple kids as consequences are chosen at random.
+This helps combat the “that’s not fair” battle, as consequences are chosen at random.

 - An especially tough but effective correction for teenagers who forget to wear their seat belts is to add an additional day past their sixteenth birthday before they can take their driver’s test.
 This can help your child not to feel entitled.

-- If you’re child is impulsive or really hyper.
-Develop a code word or signal that reminds them to calm or settle down.
-This is not so much a consequence but behavior modification to help them have good manners.
+- If your child is impulsive or hyper, develop a code word or signal that reminds him or her to calm or settle down.
+This is not so much a consequence as behavior modification to help instill good manners.

 - Next time your child “forgets” to put something away, like video games or sports equipment, put it away for him.
 When he asks where it is, tell him that he’ll just have to look for it in Clutter Jail (Printable).

-- Tell your child to go to her room to continue her fit.
+- Tell your child who’s having a tantrum to go to her room to continue her fit.
 She isn’t allowed to come out and she has to keep crying for 10 minutes.